wayaz107/wayaz107.github.io/_posts/2021-04-28-react_redux_project.markdown

 ---

 For my final project at Flatiron School,  I decided to do my app on skincare products.
-Users can create, view and delete products.
+Users can create and view products as well as leave reviews about the products.

 The project requirements were to use React and Redux for the front-end.
 For the back-end, we had to use Rails as an API to handle our data.